rmarasigan/notes/notes/networks/networking_essentials.md

    > You can identify switches if you see a device that has a lot of ports.
 It is the center of the network and allow network communication between one computer to another computer.

 * Router
-   > Used in conjuction with a switch so that computer within the network can traverse or go to another network.
+   > Used in conjunction with a switch so that a computer within the network can traverse or go to another network.
 The purpose of a router is to connect one network to different networks.

 ## Network Operating Systems
-Capable of using networking but before old types of operating system does not have networking capability.
+Capable of using networking, but before old types of operating systems does not have networking capability.

 ![operating-system](assets/img/operating-system.png)

 ## OSI Layers
-OSI (Open Systems Interconnection) layers describes how computers communicate to each other.
-It gives the person an idea how much you understand networking.
+OSI (Open Systems Interconnection) layers describe how computers communicate with each other.
+It gives the person an idea of how much you understand networking.

 ![trend-micro-osi-model](assets/img/trend-micro-osi-model.png)